sebastianromerocruz/CS3113-material/lectures/triangle/README.md

 <sub>**Figure 3**: A [**model**](https://www.researchgate.net/figure/3D-mesh-triangles-with-different-resolution-3D-Modelling-for-programmers-Available-at_fig2_322096576) of a bunny at different resolutions.</sub>

 I think, thus, that it's only fair that we start our OpenGL journey by making a super cool triangle.
 We'll start by importing all the stuff that we need from OpenGL.
-Some of it will look familiar from last time, but we have a couple of new things thrown in there:
+Some of it will look familiar from last time, but we have a couple of new things thrown in there.
+Let's start by importing all the libraries and tools we'll need for our OpenGL project:

 ```c++
 // The old stuff